tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 ### Incompatible Data

-Zstd compression is a more recent technology – so, downstream consumers using **older** versions of spark, hive, presto, etc. may have trouble reading the data.
+Zstd compression is a more recent technology – so, consumers using **older** versions of spark, hive, presto, etc. may have trouble reading the data.

 ### Corrupted Data

 If your tables contain long strings (>500,000 characters in a single field), the data can get corrupted for that column.
 Writing the data succeeds, but reading it fails.
-One solution was to modify the page size row checks at write time.
+One solution is to modify the page size row checks at write time.
 See: https://github.com/apache/parquet-mr/pull/297

 ### Query Benchmark